d1360cl/shopify-hydrogen-sanity-integration/README.md

 - **Content Layer**: Sanity CMS manages product content, descriptions, and rich media
 - **Commerce Layer**: Shopify Storefront API handles product availability, pricing, and checkout
 - **Data Loading**: Product pages fetch data from both sources, with Sanity providing the content context and Shopify providing the commerce functionality

-### Getting Started with Sanity

-1. Ensure you have a Sanity project set up with product content
-2. Configure your Sanity dataset and project ID in your environment variables
-3. The PDP routes will automatically load product data from Sanity when available

 # Hydrogen template: Skeleton